 The new Soviet thrust, Operation Saturn, threatened to drive to Rostov at the mouth of the Don on the Azov Sea.
 If successful, it would cut off Army Group Don from the rear and seal off all of Field Marshal Ewald von Kleist’s Army Group A in the Caucasus.
 Manstein had no option but to divert the bulk of the Fourth Panzer Army to defend Rostov.
-That in turn sealed the fate of the German Sixth Army in Stalingrad—which finally fell on February 2, 1943.
+That in turn sealed the fate of the German Sixth Army in Stalingrad — which finally fell on Feb.
+2, 1943.

-Balck’s panzers then turned to meet a column of twenty-three Soviet tanks approaching in the second echelon.
+Balck’s panzers then turned to meet a column of 23 Soviet tanks approaching in the second echelon.
 On lower ground, the Germans had perfect belly shots when the Soviet tanks crested the higher ground to their front.
-By the end of the day the 15th Panzer Regiment had destroyed another Soviet corps and its sixty-five tanks without suffering a single loss.
+By the end of the day, the 15th Panzer Regiment had destroyed another Soviet corps and its sixty-five tanks without suffering a single loss.

 The series of defensive battles along the Chir was over.
 The Fifth Tank Army had been virtually destroyed.
 But tactical victory did not translate to operational success for the Germans, who were being pushed farther and farther back from the Don.
-On December 22 the XLVIII Panzer Corps received orders to move immediately ninety miles to the west and establish blocking positions at Morozovskaya to screen Rostov.
+On Dec.
+22, the XLVIII Panzer Corps received orders to move immediately 90 miles to the west and establish blocking positions at Morozovskaya to screen Rostov.
 Hitler ordered Morozovskaya held at all costs.